Home

 Choose a masthead amplifier that gets its power up the coaxial cable.
 If interference problems occur, install a TVI filter between the TV aerial and the masthead amplifier.
 Read our TV Interference page for more information.
 Read our Guide to Fitting F-type Plugs if your chosen masthead TV amplifier uses F-type connectors and you need help fitting them.

-Positioning indoor aerials in any loft is surprisingly critical in order to get the best Freeview signal quality and analogue television pictures free from noise, ghosting and interference.
+Positioning indoor aerials in any loft is surprisingly critical in order to get the best Freeview signal quality and interference rejection.

 Top TV Aerial Installation Tip: